Skip to content

 Which emulator to choose

-Firstly, it will be useful to look at the list of supported features for emu-sv and emu-mps, since the emulators do not support exactly the same set of features.
-Secondly, there are in-depth benchmarks available for emu-sv and emu-mps to help determine which emulator, with which parameter settings, is most suitable for the problem you're trying to solve.
+First, compare the supported features for emu-sv and emu-mps, since the two emulators do not implement exactly the same feature set.
+Also consult the in-depth benchmarks for emu-sv and emu-mps to determine which emulator - and which parameter settings - best fit your problem.

 Installation